Corrections, discrepancies, and advice

 Please contact us to understand the above options in greater detail.

-Employees are subject to an annual percentage-based fee which is designed to be fair and equitable to all members, regardless of pay scale.
-The fees vary depending on which investment fund, or combination thereof, that an employee selects.
-For the latest fee information, we would encourage you to check the individual fund factsheets which are updated monthly and held in the DEWS online portal and the Documents page of our website.
-Fees are built into the unit price of the investment funds and are deducted proportionately daily, so when employees refresh their valuation on the online portal, fees have already been taken into consideration.
+Employees are subject to an annual percentage-based fee which is designed to be fair and equitable to all members, regardless of seniority or salary.
+The fees vary depending on which investment fund, or a combination thereof, an employee selects.
+For the latest fee information, we would encourage employees to check the individual fund factsheets which are updated monthly and held in the DEWS online portal.
+Fees are built into the unit price of the investment funds and are deducted proportionately on a daily basis, so when employees refresh their valuation on the online portal, fees have already been taken into consideration.

-Mercer provides financial advice to Equiom, the Master Trustee, relating to the range of investment options that are made available through the DEWS plan.
+Mercer provides investment advice to Equiom, the Master Trustee, relating to the range and suitability of investment options that are made available through the DEWS plan.

 Can the employer change the investments for employees?No. Any investment changes must be made by the employee directly through their DEWS online account.
 If the employer is qualified to provide, or willing to arrange, independent investment advice for the employees this is at their discretion.